nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/lidarseg/README.md

   ```
 * The `v1.0-test` folder contains .bin files, where each .bin file contains the labels of the points for the point cloud.
   Pay special attention that each set of predictions in the folder must be a .bin file and named as **<lidar_sample_data_token>_lidarseg.bin**.
-  A .bin file contains an array of `int` in which each value is the predicted class index of the corresponding point in the point cloud, e.g.:
+  A .bin file contains an array of `int` in which each value is the predicted [class index](#classes) of the corresponding point in the point cloud, e.g.:
   ```
   [1, 5, 4, 1, ...]
   ```
+  Each `lidar_sample_data_token` from the current evaluation set must be included in the `v1.0-test` folder.

 For the train and val sets, the evaluation can be performed by the user on their local machine.
 For the test set, the user needs to zip the results folder and submit it to the official evaluation server.